JWWeatherman/PoW_Hardfork/README.md

 but in proportion to the economic value removed by the change to proof of work.

-## ASIC makers in early stages of development
+## Specialized hardware makers in early stages of development
-If an ASIC maker has invested into developing hardware, but has not begun selling the hardware or earning bitcoin fees by mining himself, the entirety of his investment would be destroyed with a PoW change.
+If an specialized hardware maker has invested into developing hardware, but has not begun selling the hardware or earning bitcoin fees by mining himself, the entirety of his investment would be destroyed with a PoW change.

-This is true for both malicous and benevolent
-ASIC makers, but if it could be determined the ratio of malicous ASIC makers to benevolent ASIC makers it is possible that the change could be timed inorder to have a greater impact on malicous makers.
+This is true for both malicous and benevolent specialized hardware makers, but if it could be determined the ratio of malicous specialized hardware makers to benevolent specialized hardware makers it is possible that the change could be timed inorder to have a greater impact on malicous makers.